BofA Securities lifts Rocket Companies Inc. [RKT] price estimate. Who else is bullish?

 BofA Securities have made an estimate for Rocket Companies Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 22, 2022.
 While these analysts kept the previous recommendation, JP Morgan dropped their target price from $17.50 to $15.
 The new note on the price target was released on January 19, 2022, representing the official price target for Rocket Companies Inc. stock.
 Previously, the target price had yet another raise to $14, while Wedbush analysts kept a Neutral rating on RKT stock.

-Rocket Companies Inc. [RKT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.57.
-With this latest performance, RKT shares gained by 3.79% in over the last four-week period, additionally sinking by -24.61% over the last 6 months – not to mention a drop of -50.84% in the past year of trading.
+Rocket Companies Inc. [RKT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.24.
+With this latest performance, RKT shares dropped by -10.00% in over the last four-week period, additionally sinking by -33.97% over the last 6 months – not to mention a drop of -55.87% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Rocket Companies Inc. [RKT] shares currently have an operating margin of +66.76 and a Gross Margin at +99.25.
 Rocket Companies Inc.’s Net Margin is presently recorded at +3.08.